Synonym(s)

 DefinitionThis section has been translated automatically.

-Most common (about 50% of all cutaneous T-cell lymphomas/CTCL), chronic progressive, phasic, primary cutaneous T -cell lymphoma (low-malignant T-cell lymphoma) originating from CD4-positive, small to medium-sized T-cells (T-helper lymphocytes).
+Most common (about 50% of all cutaneous T-cell lymphomas/CTCL), chronic progressive, phased, primary cutaneous T-cell lymphoma (low malignant T-cell lymphoma), which originates from CD4-positive, small to medium-sized T-cells (T-helper lymphocytes/CD4+skin-resident Trm cells).

-Functionally, neoplastic T helper cells are associated with a TH2 pattern characterized by a corresponding cytokine profile(IL-4, IL-5, IL-10) with possible consecutive eosinophilia and a potential immunoglobulin increase (IgE, IgA).
+Functionally, the neoplastic T helper cells are assigned to a TH2 pattern, which is characterized by a corresponding cytokine profile(IL-4, IL-5, IL-10) with possible consecutive eosinophilia and a potential immunoglobulin increase (IgE, IgA).

 ClassificationThis section has been translated automatically.